Skip to content

 WHAT IS A TOXIC PERSON

-Have you ever had to deal with someone who always seems to bring negativity into your life in one form or another?
+Have you ever had to deal with someone who always seems to bring, in one form or another, negativity into your life?

 Someone who always causes distress, confusion, and frustration?

-Pushes your buttons, stretches your nerves, and sucks the life out of you?
+Pushes your buttons, stretches your nerves, and drains the life out of you?

-If Yes, is your answer, you may be dealing with a toxic person.
+If “Yes’ is your answer, you are dealing with a toxic person.

-Being around this kind of person can drain the energy and enthusiasm of anyone, hindering a positive outlook and personal goal orientation.
+Being around this kind of person can drain anyone’s energy and enthusiasm, hindering a positive outlook and personal goal orientation.

 The criticisms of a toxic person are never about helping their targets but rather about making them feel small and controlling how they think, feel, and act.
 They are done in subtle, passive-aggressive ways, making it difficult for victims to challenge them directly.